issei-m/sfDependencyInjectionPlugin/README.md

     ...
 ```

-Now, your `sfContext` has installed Symfony's ServiceContainer, it is used as following in your code:
+Now, your `sfContext` has installed Symfony's service container, it is used as following in your code:

 ```php
 // Get the ServiceContainer.